 BEST FOR RUNNING

-For extreme hikers or night runners, we recommend this BioLite headlamp.
+For extreme hikers or night runners, we recommend the BioLite Headlamp 330.
 It’s very slim and features an ergonomic, no-bounce fit.
 This allows you to climb, run or jump with a steady light and no discomfort.
 Plus, the moisture-wicking fabric gets rid of sweat as you grind away.

 BRIGHTEST / MOST LUMENS